urvashi1210/GuessMyNumber/README.md

-# Guess My Number - Multiplayer JavaScript Game
+# Guess My Number - Single Player JavaScript Game

-Welcome to "Guess My Number," a fun and competitive multiplayer game built with Vanilla JavaScript.
-In this game, two players take turns guessing a randomly generated number, and the player who beats the high score of the other wins the game.
+Welcome to "Guess My Number," a fun and challenging single-player game built with Vanilla JavaScript.
+In this game, you'll be trying to guess a randomly generated number within a specified range.

 ## Getting Started